The average leopard gecko diet is relatively straightforward, mainly because leopard geckos are insectivores.

 - Butterworms (a great alternative to waxworms as they are a great protein and calcium source but are lower in fat)

-Again, variety is vital, so switch up your gecko’s diet frequently to ensure they’re getting a balanced amount of vitamins and nutrients from the bugs they consume.
+Again, variety is vital, so switch up your gecko’s diet frequently to ensure they get a balanced amount of vitamins and nutrients from the bugs they consume.